 Suggested Age Levels for Homeschool Writing

 The Write Foundation writing lessons develop formal writing skills using creative writing with a wide selection of fun, interesting topics, while teaching organization using the writing process and writing structure.
-Your students will become competent, confident writers who because they will have the necessary writing skills will not shrink from more difficult advanced level writing.
+Because they will have the necessary writing skills, your students will become competent, confident writers, who will not shrink from more difficult advanced level writing.

 Read the following guidelines and try the free sample lessons before you purchase the curriculum to help determine which level is right for your students.

 Entry Level: Creating Sentences Ages 8 – 12 (3rd grade – 6th grade age students)

 At this level, students learn how to write descriptive informative sentences from basic sentences.
 This is an introduction to formal writing and works on overcoming errors students commonly make when writing formal papers.
 Is writing the dreaded subject that provokes moaning and few written words?
 Do your students struggle to put their thoughts on paper?

 Consider using Entry Level Creating Sentences, if your students fit any of the following criteria:

 - Can follow a short series of instructions.